Motion Twin

 Motion Twin is a French independent video game developer based in Bordeaux.
-Best known for developing the critically acclaimed Dead Cells, it initially specialized in online video games and has most recently worked on roguelite games.
+Best known for developing the critically acclaimed Dead Cells, it initially specialized in online video games and has most recently worked on roguelike games.
 The company is a worker cooperative enterprise.

 History

 Motion Twin was founded in 2001 as a private limited company in France.
-In 2004, they became a worker cooperative with equal salary and decision-making power between its members.
-The name Motion Twin refers to an animation technique, called motion tween, and the red star in the logo was chosen due to its revolutionary connotations.
+In 2004, it became a worker cooperative with equal salary and decision-making power between its members.
+The name Motion Twin refers to an animation technique, called motion tween, and the choice of a red star in the logo is because of its revolutionary significance.

 In the studio's early years, it made web-based games for its social gaming platform Twinoid.
 Motion Twin initially gained notice through the release of games such as Hammerfest, My Brute, Mush, Die2Nite, and AlphaBounce.
 By 2009, Motion Twin had 10 million registered users and 15 games.

 As the market for web games dried up, it attempted to move into mobile games, with little success.
 By this point, Motion Twin had briefly considered disbanding.

 Left with one "last chance" for the studio, Motion Twin developed Dead Cells.
 It was made as the developers' "passion project" and "something hardcore, ultra-niche, with pixel art and ridiculous difficulty" that they thought would be a potential risk for gaining player interest.
 Motion Twin initially attempted to make a follow-up to tower defense game Die2Nite, but most of the game mechanics were ultimately stripped out to focus on action-based combat.

 Dead Cells was released to Steam Early Access in May 2017 and macOS and Linux on June 26, 2018.
 It was released on Windows, Xbox One, PlayStation 4, and Nintendo Switch August 7.
 An iOS version was released on August 28, 2019, and an Android version was released on June 3, 2020.